"Law & Order" crew member fatally shot putting up "No Parking" signs in Greenpoint, Brooklyn

 Neighbors said it's a popular spot for productions, especially cop shows.

-"They always shoot location here.
-'Law & Order,' 'NYPD Blue,' whatever," one person said.
+"They always shoot location around here.
+'Law & Order,' 'NYPD Blue,' whatever," the woman added.

 They never thought a show about crime would turn into a real-life crime scene.

 "No, for real?
 That's what my daughter said.
 She said, 'Mom, there was a shooting.'
-I said, 'No, that's a film.'
+I said, 'No, it's a film.'
 She said, 'OK, everything's OK?'
-'As far as I know,' but I guess not," said Betty Gifford.
+'As far as I know,' but I guess it's not," said Betty Gifford.

 Police said the gunman was wearing all black and took off on foot after the shooting.